M.Div., M.A. in Systematic Theology, Washington Theological Union, Washington DC

 Monica Meagher graduated from Marquette with a bachelor's degree in Theology and Secondary Education.
 She taught

 high school Theology here in Milwaukee for 10 years before returning to Marquette for graduate studies.
 She went on to pursue pastoral studies at Saint Francis de Sales Seminary where she obtained a Master's of Divinity degree.
 Monica has served in parish and educational ministry in the Archdiocese of Milwaukee for over 30 years.
 She has held many leadership positions and has engaged in a wide range of pastoral, spiritual and community ventures.
-She is a part-time instructor at Cardinal Stritch University in the St. Clare Center for Catholic Life, a frequent speaker throughout the Archdiocese, and has an active ministry of spiritual direction and retreats.
-Monica is currently pursuing a graduate certificate in Ignatian Spirituality at Loyola University-Chicago which will prepare her to guide people in the Spiritual Exercises of St. Ignatius.
+She is a frequent speaker throughout the Milwaukee area and has an active ministry of spiritual direction and retreats.
+Monica completed a graduate certificate in Ignatian Spirituality at Loyola University-Chicago which prepared her to guide people in the Spiritual Exercises of St. Ignatius.